Para-Nordic skiing classification: Definition

-Para-Nordic skiing has two events, the biathlon and cross-country skiing.
-The classifications for Para-Nordic skiing at the same as classifications for Para-Alpine skiing.
+Para-Nordic skiing has two events, the Para biathlon and Para cross-country skiing.
+The classifications for Para-Nordic skiing at the same as classifications for Para alpine skiing, with the exception of the classifications for those with visual impairments.
 Classifications are based on functional mobility.
 For amputees, this is based on their mobility with the use of an assistive device.
 Classification for competitors with cerebral palsy is difficult because the levels of spasticity can change as the race progresses.
 People with cerebral palsy in classifications from CP1 to CP8 are covered by skiing classifications.
 Skiers from CP5 to CP8 compete standing up with the use of equipment.
 Since 1995, the classes area LW2, LW3, LW4, LW5/7, LW6, LW8, and LW9.
 There are three sit-ski classifications: LW10, LW11 and LW12, with LW10 being divided into LW10 and LW10.5, and LW11 being divided into LW11 and LW11.5.
-The sport also has three classifications for blind skiers, B1, B2, and B3.
-These are based solely on medical classification.
+The sport also has three classifications for skiers with visual impairments: NS1, NS2, and NS3, based solely on medical classification; the classes B1, B2, and B3, are no longer used as of 2024.
 Research done at the Central Institute on Employment Abilities of the Handicapped in Moscow has found differences in functional capabilities based on differences in visual acuity.
 This plays a significant role in skiing.